elicesangel/Detecting-Market-Regimes-with-a-Multi-Feature-Hidden-Markov-Model/README.md

 | 7 | 155,851 | −76,839 | 258 |
 | **8** | **154,073** | **−75,760** | **303** |

-BIC selected **K = 8**: the market exhibits at least 8 statistically distinguishable behavioral modes.We can see on the graphics that BIC did not plateau — it is possible that K=9 or K=10 would score even lower.
+BIC selected **K = 8**: the market exhibits at least 8 statistically distinguishable behavioral modes.
+We can see on the graphics that BIC did not plateau, it is possible that K=9 or K=10 would score even lower.
 But following the literature, 8 states already yield highly interpretable regimes.
 Pushing further risks splitting meaningful states into unstable substates that fail out of sample.

 ---